 What sides pair well with spinach lasagna?

-Complement spinach lasagna with fresh salads, garlic bread, or vegetable side dishes like steamed asparagus or roasted Brussels sprouts to create a well-rounded meal.
+Go with a fresh salad, garlic bread or veggies like steamed asparagus or roasted Brussels sprouts to finish the meal.

 spinach lasagna recipe